Polynomial Approximation of Value Functions and Nonlinear Controller Design with Performance Bounds: Introduction

 Despite this extensive literature, to the best of our knowledge, there exists no way of constructing approximate VFs for which the performance of the associated controller can be proven to be arbitrarily close to optimal (although such bounds exist for discrete time systems over infinite time horizons~\cite{bertsekas1995neuro}).
 For such a result to exist in continuous-time over finite time horizons, then, we need some way of bounding sub-optimality of the performance of the controller based on distance of the approximated VF to the true VF.

-To address this need, in Sec.~\ref{sec:optimal controller approx} we answer {\bfseries Q2} by showing that for any $V$, we can construct a candidate solution to the OCP~\eqref{intro: optimal control probelm}, $\mbf u(t)=k(x(t),t)$, given by the controller defined in Eqn.~\eqref{intro: opt controller}.
-We then show in Thm.~\ref{thm: performance bounds} that the corresponding objective value of the OCP~\eqref{intro: optimal control probelm} evaluated at $\mbf u$ is within $C \norm{V^*-V}_{W^{1,\infty}}$ of the optimal objective, where $V^*$ is the true VF of the OCP and $C>0$ is given in Eqn.~\eqref{eqn: C}.
+To address this need, in Sec.~\ref{sec:optimal controller approx} we answer {\bfseries Q2} by showing that for any $V$, we can construct a candidate solution to the OCP~\eqref{intro: optimal control probelm}, $\mbf u(t)=k(x(t),t)$, given by the controller defined in Eq.~\eqref{intro: opt controller}.
+We then show in Thm.~\ref{thm: performance bounds} that the corresponding objective value of the OCP~\eqref{intro: optimal control probelm} evaluated at $\mbf u$ is within $C \norm{V^*-V}_{W^{1,\infty}}$ of the optimal objective, where $V^*$ is the true VF of the OCP and $C>0$ is given in Eq.~\eqref{eqn: C}.{This result implies approximation of value functions in the $W^{1,\infty}$ norm results in feedback controllers with performance that can be made arbitrarily close to optimality}.
 Note, this result may be of broad interest since it does not require $V$ to be a solution to our proposed SOS Problem~\eqref{opt: SOS for sub soln of finite time} and hence provides a bound on the sub-optimality of controllers constructed from any approximate VF.